 If you expect your employees to work effectively from home, it’s wise to provide them with a computer that is preloaded with all of the applications and security features you want.

-How to be a good remote manager for your remote team
+How can you be a good remote manager for your remote team?

 As a business owner or manager, you can expect your team members to look to you for leadership and guidance.
 While they won’t be able to physically knock on your door, you still need to be there for them.
 Here are some tips for how to be a good remote manager: